anharrington/handsonpython/rstP/functions.rst

     :math:`$3^{2}+4^{2}=25$`

-You probably have used mathematical functions in algebra class, but they all had calculated values associated with them.
+You probably have used mathematical functions in algebra class:
+They all had calculated values associated with them.
 For instance if you defined

    f(x)=x\ :sup:`2`